natsala13/comotion_autonomous_player/README.md

 - [ ] REFACTOR - focused heuristic is not organised.
 - [ ] FEATURE - allow robots not to move.
 - [ ] Reduce makespan to 1 to see that nothing is broken.
+- [ ] TESTING -  Create a testing framework for multiple players / scenes / params.
+- [ ] BUG - More robots than bonuses cause an exception.

 ## Players
  - [x] Basic heuristic player